 - Remove ends from the bitter melon and cut into 0.75" discs.
 A large 12" bitter melon will yield about 10 discs.

 - Remove the seed and white pith from the center of the bitter melon discs.
 You can scoop it out with a metal spoon, but it is easier to just use a pairing knife and simply carve it out.
-Set aside.
+Discard seeds and pith and set aside melon discs.

 - Place ground pork in a non reactive bowl.
 A glass or Pyrex bowl works well for this step.
 Place the rest of the ingredients on top of the pork (fish sauce, brown sugar, black pepper, salt and chopped shallot).
 Add the diced bean thread noodle and wood ear fungus into the bowl and hand mix the ingredients together for 3 minutes.
 The combined ingredient should resemble a paste.

-- Add quartered onion and 4 cups of low sodium chicken broth into a pot and heat until boil.
+- Add quartered onion and 4 cups of low sodium chicken broth into a pot or a high-walled skillet and heat until boil.
 Lower heat to simmer.

 - Stuff the bitter melon discs with the ground pork paste using a spoon, allowing extra meat mixture to rise beyond the surface of the bitter melon disc.
 If you end up with left over meat paste, form them into meat balls and cook them with the rest of the stuffed bitter melon discs.